rubenwardy/minetest_modding_book/_en/items/nodes_items_crafting.md

 ## What are Nodes and Items?

-Nodes, Craftitems, and Tools are all Items.
+Nodes, craftitems, and tools are all Items.
 An item is something that could be found in an inventory - even though it may not be possible through normal game play.

-A node is an item which is placable or can be found in the world.
+A node is an item which can be placed or be found in the world.
 Every position in the world must be occupied with one and only one node - seemingly blank positions are usually air nodes.

-A craftitem isn't placable but is only found in inventories or as a dropped item in the world.
+A craftitem can't be placed and is only found in inventories or as a dropped item in the world.

 A tool has the ability to wear and typically has non-default digging capabilities.